biniyamlombe/biniyamlombe76/README.md

-### Hi everyone, my name is Biniyam Lombe.
+### My name is Biniyam Lombe.
 I am Electrical and Electronic Engineer currently based in the UK.

 <!--
 **biniyamlombe76/biniyamlombe76** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.